Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Runlevels.md

-Runlevels in Linux are predefined states that a system can be in, each characterized by a specific set of services and processes that are either running or stopped.

 ## Standard Runlevels in Linux
 - **Runlevel S or 1**: Often referred to as single-user mode, used for maintenance and administrative tasks.
-It is a minimal environment with only essential services running.
 - **Runlevel 2**: Typically used for multi-user mode but without NFS (Network File System) services.
 - **Runlevel 3**: Commonly used for multi-user mode with networking, but without a graphical interface.
 - **Runlevel 4**: Rarely used, can be customized by the user for specific needs.